YuxiangChai/NYU-HPC-Guide/README.md

 For more information, please check the [NYU HPC official website](https://sites.google.com/nyu.edu/nyu-hpc) or email **hpc@nyu.edu**

+**Note:**

-**Note:** In this file, `<net-id>` means your net ID and you should replace it with something like `bs1234`.
+- In this file, `<net-id>` means your net ID and you should replace it with something like `bs1234`.
 And `/scratch/<net-id>` should be something like `/scratch/bs1234`.
+- When you see `$` in a code block, it means that line should be run in the command line.
-And for debugging and testing, I suggest to use `srun` command to create an interactive job, and use `sbatch` command to train the whole job.
+- For debugging and testing, I suggest to use `srun` command to create an interactive job, and use `sbatch` command to train the whole job.
 Please check the sections below for more information.

 ## Contents